skiller-whale/learnersync/README.md

 ## Supplying the attendance id

-Each learner in a coaching session is given an "attendance id", a random number which they need to pass on to SkillerWhaleSync.
+Each learner in a coaching session is given an "Attendance ID" on the screen.
+This is a UUID which they need to pass on to SkillerWhaleSync in order for it to integrate with the training platform.

 The program provides three ways of doing this:

-1. manually writing it to a file in the exercise folder usually called `attendance_id`
+1. manually writing it to a file in the exercise folder called `attendance_id`,
-2. starting the program with the ATTENDANCE_ID parameter (the hosted learner environment does this)
+2. starting the program with the ATTENDANCE_ID environment variable, or
-3. issuing an HTTP GET to `http://localhost:9494/set?id=...&redirect=...` - an experimental half-way house for train to use.
+3. issuing an HTTP GET to `http://localhost:9494/set?id=...&redirect=...`.

 ## Polling vs inotify